- All Ages

 Yes, Walsall Leather Museum is wheelchair friendly and has accessible toilets.

-Walsall Leather Museum has not told us if they are fully pushchair friendly.
+No, Walsall Leather Museum have stated they are not pushchair friendly.

 Walsall Leather Museum has not told us if they are dog friendly.